forestdb/forestdb.org/models/numbergame.md

 Here is one way the numbers `[8, 16, 64]` could have been generated:

-1. Your friend was thinking of the concept (or number category): "*powers of 2*".
+1. Your friend was thinking of the concept (or number category): "*powersOfTwo*".
 2. Your friend randomly samples some numbers that are powers of 2.

 This is what this **generative process** looks like in code: